-Monthly Market Commentary: July 1, 2014
+Monthly Market Commentary: August 1, 2014

-I wish all my readers you a wonderful summer
+I wish my readers wonderful summer holidays.